evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-02/readme.md

 }
 ```

+If you have [Azure Resource Manager (ARM) Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) VS Code plugin installed, you can use `arm!` snippet to create empty ARM template.

 ## Task #1 - validate ARM template deployment

 In terminal execute the following command from the folder where `template.json` file is located: